apache/incubator-kie-kogito-operator/README.md

 # Using Kogito Custom Resources as a dependency

 It's possible to use the Kubernetes Custom Resources managed by Kogito Operator in your Golang project.
-For this to  work, you just have to import our `api` and `client` module in your `go.mod` file:
+For this to  work, you just have to import our `client` module in your `go.mod` file:

 ```shell script
 # client depends on the `api` module